MusicMoveArr/MiniMediaSonicServer/README.md

 1. Playlist Import: Will look into the "/playlists" folder looking for .m3u files to import
 2. Playlist Fix Tracks: will look for playlist track files that were replaced (e.g. mp3 > flac) so files don't exist anymore but are in your playlists, it will search & replace that track with another with 99% accuracy match
 3. ReIndex Search: Keeping the search up-to-date whenever new tracks were added/remove/updated
+4. AutoLike: Per user configurable, when listening an artist e.g. +100x, automatically favorite the artist. later I will implement it as well for albums

 ## Implemented API's
 A lot of Not yet/Partially but on iPhone the Arpeggi/Narjo/SubStreamer apps are usable, mind you with missing API implementations